mapstruct/mapstruct.org/content/news/2019-12-05-mapstruct-and-quarkus.md

 #### One small disadvantage still left
-In case you are an experienced MapStruct user you might havenoticed that [the way how I added MapStruct](#adding-mapstruct) is a bit different to the way it is written in our [reference guide](http://mapstruct.org/documentation/stable/reference/html/#_apache_maven).
+In case you are an experienced MapStruct user you might have noticed that [the way how I added MapStruct](#adding-mapstruct) is a bit different to the way it is written in our [reference guide](http://mapstruct.org/documentation/stable/reference/html/#_apache_maven).

 The Quarkus development mode provides a hot-reload of your application, unfortunately it seems that the annotation processor will not be triggered again when you define the MapStruct processor within the annotation-processor path of the `maven-compiler-plugin` and you have to restart the application to see changes on the mappings.